 - Standard interest rates.
 Business credit card interest rates will vary between card and transaction type, with some cards charging the same rate for all transactions and others applying different rates depending on whether it is a purchase, cash advance or balance transfer.

 - Currency conversion fees.
 This charge is applied for transactions made overseas or in a foreign currency and is typically around 3% to 3.5% of the transaction value.

 - Minimum required monthly payments.
 Business credit cards may have varying minimum payment requirements unless they are charge cards that need to be paid in full for each statement cycle.

 - Overlimit fees.
 If you or an employee goes over the credit limit on the account, a fee may be applied.

 - Late payment fees.
-If you don’t make a payment on your business credit card, you could be charged a fee may be applied.
-This cost is usually around $10 to $30 but could be higher for some options, particularly charge cards.
+If you don’t make a payment on your business credit card, you could be charged a fee as well as interest.

 - Feature or establishment fees.
 Some corporate credit cards may charge additional fees for using certain features of the card or establishing a loan or overdraft on the card.